GGonryun/soap-street/README.md

 9. As a buyer, I want to be able to view a listing
 10. As a buyer, I want to be able to add a listing to my cart
 11. As a buyer, I want to be able to remove a listing from my cart
+12. As a buyer, I want to complete checkout
+13. As a buyer, I want to be able to view my orders

 --- Progress ---

-12. As a buyer, I want to be able to checkout
-13. As a buyer, I want to be able to view my orders
 14. As a seller, I want to be able to view pending orders
 15. As a seller, I want to be able to mark an order as shipped
-16. As the system, provide a webhook to automatically mark an order as shipped

 Stretch Goals:

+1. As the system, provide a webhook to automatically mark an order as shipped
-1. As a user, I want to be able to search for listings
+2. As a user, I want to be able to search for listings
-2. As a user, I want to be able to filter listings
+3. As a user, I want to be able to filter listings
-3. As a user, I want to be able to review a product
+4. As a user, I want to be able to review a product
-4. As a user, I want to be able to add a product to my wishlist
+5. As a user, I want to be able to add a product to my wishlist
-5. As a user, I want to fill out checkout form with my address and payment information
+6. As a user, I want to fill out a checkout form with my address and payment information

 ## Technologies